tkuboi/csc365WebAppExample/README.md

 4. Change xyz to an appropriate database name
 5. Change xxx and yyy to appropriate user and password for the database
 6. Change localhost to an appropriate server url

+### To Run this example locally on your computer
+1. In IntelliJ, for example, set a RUN configuration by clicking "Edit Configurations" under the Run menu.
+2. Create a Maven build and put the following in the Command Line text box: clean compile war:war tomcat7:run

+3. Run the project with the above configuration.